Last Updated on

 - Patellar luxation, or a misaligned kneecap

-Teddy bear dogs aren’t the most expensive hybrid, but they aren’t cheap, either.
+Zuchons aren’t one of the most expensive hybrids, but they aren’t cheap, either.
 On average, a Tzu Frise puppy can cost anywhere between $800 to $1300.

 The bloodline of a puppy’s parents and the size of the litter can make a difference in how much a breeder can charge.
 For reference, Zuchon litters usually consist of four or five puppies.